Douglas County Animal Control

 Adopting a Friend

 We love to work with animal rescues!
 Please consider rescuing a deserving dog or cat from our shelter.
-We must have the following documents for any rescue group, animal, or Humane Society that we work with:
+Please email us at: Rescue@co.douglas.ga.us

 Information and instructions on rescue licensing is available on the Georgia Dept. of Agriculture's website.

-- - A letter from the rescue president for agents authorized to pick up animals from our shelter or temporarily pull animals for medical treatment
+- - A completed Authorized Agent form.
+A form stating who is authorized to pick up animals from our shelter, or temporarily pull animals for medical treatment, signed by the president of the rescue group.

 Our shelter holds all strays for 72 hours (3 days) to allow the owner time to reclaim them.
 After that time, animals can be adopted, rescued or euthanized.
 Therefore, it is very important that you visit our shelter as soon as you lose your pet and continue to visit until it is found.
 Owners should also post lost pet signs in at least a 3 mile radius of where your pet was lost, and at local vet clinics and animal control departments.
 All pet owners should keep ID tags on their pets and/or microchip their pets so it can be quickly returned to them if it is ever lost.
 Our shelter scans every animal that comes in for microchip information.